 After cost, appearance, design including color is the next biggest influencing factor when it comes to someone buying a product.

 Colors can instantly and unconsciously give the consumer information about a particular product or brand.
 For example health food shops normally include green in their branding, logo and overall shop color scheme because green is associated with health, freshness and nature or natural ingredients.

-The affect that color has on the human brain is still a relatively under-exploited science.
-However the scientists that do study the affects of color believe the influences of color can be profound.
+The influence that color has on the human brain is still a relatively under-exploited science.
+However the scientists that do study the effects of color believe the influences can be profound.
 This knowledge provides an obvious advantage to those that understand the impact of color in marketing and branding.